 If a non-techie asks me, “what is an example of an AI robot?”, I will probably answer, “Sophia the Robot”.

-Sophia is really how most people expects an AI Robot to be, with relation to its ability to interact.
+Sophia is really how most people expect an AI Robot to be, in relation to its ability to interact.

 This social robot is a household name in the AI Robot world.
-She has appeared publicly in the Tonight Show, Good Morning Britain, Today’s Show and in hundreds of conferences worldwide.
+She has appeared publicly on the Tonight Show, Good Morning Britain, Today’s Show, and at hundreds of conferences worldwide.

-In all of her recent public appearances, she seemingly exhibit human level of intelligence in her interactions and that really amazing.
+In all of her recent public appearances, she seemingly exhibits a human level of intelligence in her interactions, and that really amazing.

 Unlike Sophia, Temi is a personal robot that is available for sale.
 It is likewise powered by artificial intelligence.